ajndkr/boilerplate-x/README.md

 ## 🎯 Quickstart

-Creating a GitHub project template with Template-X is as simple as running the following CLI command:
+Creating a GitHub project boilerplate with Template-X is as simple as running the following CLI command:

 ```bash
 template-x -p "your project idea" -o "path/to/project"